Why do dogs have an extra paw pad on their front legs?

 An image of a dog's paw with a red arrow pointing at the dog's carpal pad.

 The extra paw pad is known as the carpal pad, and it grows above the front paws.
-Some dogs also have them on their back legs.
+Some dogs also have them on their back legs, although it is less common.

-They might seem out of place, but carpal pads do serve helpful purposes for doggos.
+They might seem out of place, but carpal pads do serve helpful purposes for dogs.
 Here are two reasons why dogs have carpal pads.

 Reason #1: Carpal pads provide extra traction when moving and stopping.